BlueWinds/WarTechIIC/README.md

   * `WIIC_add_{tag}_to_{system} | WIIC_remove_{tag}_from_{system}` (eg: `WIIC_add_planet_other_pirate_to_starsystemdef_Terra` or `WIIC_remove_planet_other_pirate_from_starsystemdef_Terra`) - Setting this will add or remove the given tag from the given system.
 The tag won't actually added to the company - WIIC 'eats' it.
   * `WIIC_{employer}_offers_{contractID}_at_{system}_against_{target}` (eg: `WIIC_ClanJadeFalcon_offers_StoryTime_3_Axylus_Default_at_systemdef_Sol_against_ClanWolf`) - Setting this will cause the employer to offer a travel contract of the given type to the player at the given system.
   * `WIIC_{employer}_offers_extended_{contractID}_at_{system}_against_{target}` (eg: `WIIC_ClanJadeFalcon_offers_Garrison Duty_at_systemdef_Sol_against_ClanWolf`) - Setting this will cause WIIC to spawn the given extended contract at the given system with this employer and target.
 Note that this *ignores `employer`, `target` and `spawn_location`*, and just does the thing.

+  * `WIIC_begin_campaign {campaignName}` (eg: `WIIC_begin_campaign Sword of Restoration`) - Begin the given campaign.
+See Campaigns.md for more details about custom campaigns.
+If it's already active, nothing will happen.
+Note the space, not the underscore, between `WIIC_begin_campaign` and the name.

 ### Company Stats
 For all company stats, `-1` is a magic value - "ignore this".
 If present, we'll read the value from settings.json rather than the stat.